Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 "If you do contact a landlord and they request that you send money right away, that's a red flag.
 You want to at least meet the landlord or tour the property," Rentals.ca spokesperson Giacomo Ladas told CTV News Toronto.

-The rental platform now uses a verification program for landlords.
+Always use a rental platform that uses a verification program for landlords.

 Next, always sign a written lease.
-A hard copy lease is always preferable, but these days e-leases are becoming common.
+A hard copy is always preferable, but e-leases are becoming common nowadays.

 Oral agreements, another tool scammers use, are definitely to be avoided.